How to Build an Automated Invoice Processing System Using LeapOCR

 Step 8: Monitoring, Logging, and Cost Awareness

-Running this in production means paying attention to:
+Running this in production requires attention to:

 job_id - File identifier or URL